Quick Start Guide

 What's next?

-🥐 Check out the Uptime Monitor tutorial to learn how to add more services, use databases, PubSub, and cron jobs.
+🥐 Check out the REST API tutorial to learn how to create endpoints, use databases, and more.

-If you want to chat to other pioneering developers already building with Encore, or need help, join the friendly community on Slack.
+If you want to chat to other pioneering developers already building with Encore, or need help, join the friendly community on Discord.